-Anything that’s out of the ordinary on a tyre should be considered serious.
+Anything that’s out of the ordinary on a tyre, such as a tyre lump, should be considered serious.
 Tyres are the only contact your car has with the road so ensuring they’re in tip-top condition is vital.
 Here’s how to check your tyres and what you should look out for.
-We recommend that you carry checks out once a week.
+We recommend that you carry checks out at least once a fortnight.

 How to inspect your tyres

 Get down on your hands and knees and look at the sidewall (the area of tyre perpendicular to the road).
-There shouldn’t be evidence of a lump, tears or cracks in them.
-Although a tyre probably won’t lose air because of these, they are a weakness in its structure.
+There shouldn’t be evidence of any lumps, tears or cracks in this part of the tyre.
+Although a tyre probably won’t lose air because of these faults, they do indicate a weakness in its structure.
 And they’re sufficiently serious to prompt an MOT failure.

 What else to look for?